 C. Use of Standardized Approaches.
 When describing current conditions, changes since the baseline period, analyzing the effects of the program, and evaluating program performance, the review should make use of standardized performance indicators or metrics developed at the national level, to the extent possible.
-To the extent possible, reviews should also make use of additional indicators that may have been developed at the regional level and properly vetted by an appropriate scientific body (e.g., Center, SSC, etc.).
+Reviews could also make use of additional indicators that may have been developed at the regional level and properly vetted by an appropriate scientific body (e.g., Science Center, Scientific and Statistical Committee, etc.).